 It's been said, "Without tears the Revelation was not written, neither can it without tears be understood."

-God is wanting John to feel what He feels.
+God is wanting John and us to feel what He feels.
 God takes no personal pleasure in judgment.
 His thoughts are also sweet and sour.
 He loves us, but He hates sin.

 Realize, no matter how you interpret "the four horsemen," "the burning mountain," "the locust" the point is this...
 Jesus wins in the end!
+He'll eliminate the opposition.

-He eliminates the opposition.
-That's why we need to bow to Jesus, join His team, and persuade everyone else to do the same.
+That's why we need to bow to Jesus, join His team, and persuade others to do likewise.

-In the next chapter, we see God's love on display.

-Even in the midst of mankind's rebellion, God seeks peace.
-You could say, "God holds out an olive branch to this wicked world!"
-Literally, He extends two olive branches.
-Not literal limbs, but lights - two witnesses.
+In the next chapter, again we see God's love on display.
+Even in the final throes of man's rebellion, God seeks peace.
+You could say, "He holds out an olive branch to a wicked world!"
+Literally, two olive branches, not tree limbs, but two lights - two Jewish witnesses.

 Revelation 11 proves that God's love is incurable.
 You can grieve God, provoke God, anger God - even push God into a corner where He's forced to judge you.
 But you'll never cause God to stop loving you!

-Events seen in Chapter 11 appear in a future Temple that's yet to be built!
-In verse 1, John sets the stage...
+Events seen in Chapter 11 appear in a future Temple, that's yet to be built!
+In verse 1, John sets the stage.
 "Then I was given a reed like a measuring rod.
 And the angel stood, saying, "Rise and measure the temple of God, the altar, and those who worship there."

-The Revelation came to John around 95 AD - after the Roman Legion had destroyed the Jewish Temple.
+This Revelation was given to John around 95 AD, after the Roman Legion destroyed the Jewish Temple.

-John had frequented that Temple since he was a tot.

-He had offered sacrifices there.
-In the same Temple precincts, Jesus taught and performed miracles.
-John was shocked when Jesus predicted it's destruction.

-Yet true to His word, the Romans toppled the Temple.
+John had frequented that Temple since he was a boy.
+He'd offered sacrifices there.
+In the same Temple precincts Jesus taught and performed miracles.
+In Matthew 24 John and his fellow disciples were shocked when Jesus predicted it's destruction.
+Yet true to the prophecy the Romans toppled the Temple in 70 AD.
 Not one stone was left upon another...
-Here now John gets a glimpse into the future and sees a new Temple.
-For the last 1950 years, the Jews have been without a Temple.
+Now John gets a glimpse into the future and sees a new Temple.

+For the last 1950 years the Jews have been without a Temple.
 Currently, their sacred site - Mount Moriah or the Temple Mount - houses several Muslim structures.

-The most prominent building, the Dome of the Rock, was built in 691 AD by Caliph Omar.
+The most prominent building is the Dome of the Rock, built in 691 AD by Caliph Omar.
 For 1300 years, except for a brief time during the Crusades, the Temple Mount has remained under Islamic control - until today!

-It was June 1967 - in the Six-Day War - that Israeli paratroopers led by General Moshe Dayan stormed East Jerusalem and took control of the sacred Mount.
+It was June, 1967 - in the Six Day War - that Israeli paratroopers led by General Moshe Dayan, stormed East Jerusalem and took control of the sacred Mount.

-For the first time in nearly 2000 years, the Jews had access to their holy site.
-Suddenly, the rebuilding of the Jewish Temple was now within the realm of possibility.
+For the first time in nearly 2000 years the Jews had regained access to their holy site.
+Suddenly, the rebuilding of the Temple was now within possibility.

-Yet sadly, Dayan chose to placate the Arabs by assigning the muslim religious authority administration of the Temple Mount.
-Today, Jews worship at the Wailing Wall - west of the mount - and Israeli soldiers patrol the 35 acre platform - but all religious activities on the mount itself are supervised by the Muslims.
+Yet sadly, Dayan chose to placate the Arabs by assigning the muslim religious authority administration of the Mount.
+Today, Jews worship at the Wailing Wall, the western retaining wall of the Mount.
+Israeli troops patrol the 35 acre platform - but all religious activities on the Temple Mount are supervised by the Muslims.

-Frankly, I like to defy their authority and tuck a Bible in my pants.
-The muslims outlaw Bible reading on the Temple Mount.
-And it's this muslim presence that stands in the way of the Jews rebuilding their Temple.
+And even though the Muslims outlaw Bible reading on the Mount, yours truly likes to defy their authority and tuck a Bible in his pants.
+It's the muslim presence that stands in the way of Jews rebuilding their Temple.

-Yet each year, the Jewish desire to rebuild the Temple intensifies.
-Over the last 53 years, groups have formed.
-Preparations readied.
-Even actions plotted.
+And each year the Jewish desire to reconstruct the Temple intensifies.
+For the last 56 years groups have formed - preparations readied - even actions plotted.